 IWC introduced its 5000 family of calibers in 2001, originally for use in a limited series of IWC Portugieser watches.
 This new edition of the classic Big Pilot’s Watch was the first in the family to contain the high-performance IWC-manufactured Caliber 5011 movement.
 With a case diameter of 46.2 mm and a height of 15.8 mm, it remains one of the biggest wristwatches IWC has ever made.
 The Big Pilot’s Watch (Ref.
 5002) features a seven-day power reserve, a new date display at 6 o’clock, and a central seconds display.

 The first watch bearing the name “Top Gun” joined the IWC Pilot’s Watch squadron in 2007.
+It was this piece, the IWC Pilot’s Watch Double Chronograph Edition Top Gun.
 The name comes from a special training course offered by the United States Navy Fighter Weapons School, the “Strike Fighter Tactics Instructor,” better known by the legendary accolade “Top Gun.”
 In 2012, IWC’s most recent Year of the Pilot’s Watches, the Top Gun collection established itself as an independent line within the IWC Pilot’s Watch family, with no fewer than five new models.